DKoenig82/DKoenig82/README.md

 Hey 👋🏼,

 my name is David, I am a passionate self taught iOS & macOS Developer from Germany 🇩🇪.
 My interests are to develop and write about Swift Development.
-(I am in Apple Development for around 5 years.)

 🌿 Me on Github
 ---